 Note: Customers normally will be billed only for waste received.
 Customers will be contacted by your Waste Management Representative (WMR) before any expenditures other than those for normal waste receipts at the current waste disposal and storage rate.
 Any funds remaining at the end of the fiscal Year either will be returned to the customer or rolled over to the next fiscal year’s waste receipt pool.

 Step 2: Approval of the Interoffice Work Order (IWO).

 On receipt of an IWO from your DOE Field Office (for waste disposal for an approved customer), Terri Hale of DOE-RL will accept and issue a Request for Service (RFS) document authorizing the Hanford Site contractor (CH2M HILL) to begin work.
 The funds are obligated to the CH2M HILL Plateau Remediation Contract (CHPRC) in the next available open contract modification (usually once a month).

 Please note that the IWO must be approved, the RFS document must be issued by DOE-RL, and the funds obligated to the CHPRC contract before shipment of any waste.
 The funding process can take up to 60 days.
 You must ensure that your funding is sufficient and in place so that your shipment will not be refused upon arrival.
-For help in determining whether your funding arrangements are complete, please contact Linda Maiden of CHPRC.
+For help in determining whether your funding arrangements are complete, please contact Angie Southwick of CHPRC.

 Step 3: Waste Management Representative Assignment